Waveform Monoradial W

 - Choose from any commercially available natural wood veneer, plastic laminate, melamine coating or paint finish.

-- Class A Fire Rated, FSC and NAUF cores are available.
+- Class A Fire Rated and NAUF cores are available.

 - Canopy layouts can be sequence optimized, along the length of the hall for both height and tilt, for further improvement in coverage and scattering.